icicle-lang/icicle-ambiata/README.md

 When performing a data engineering and machine learning tasks, one has many options for creating features.
-Languages like R can provide expressivivity, but they don't scale well to the gigabyte, terabyte, or petabyte level; SQL can be applied for machine learning features, but is clunky to write, fails at runtime, and its runtime order is hard to quantify, especially at the terabyte and petabyte levels.
+Languages like R can provide expressivivity, but they don't scale well to the gigabyte, terabyte, or petabyte level; SQL can be applied for machine learning features, but is clunky to write, can fail at runtime, and its runtime order is hard to quantify, especially at the terabyte and petabyte levels.

-Icicle is designed to provide O(n) runtime for all feature queries, while providing a pleasant environment for data scientists and engineers to write expressive features.
+Icicle is a total programming language designed to provide O(n) runtime for all feature queries, while providing a pleasant environment for data scientists and engineers to write expressive features.

 Examples
 --------